escolizzi/Cell_Evolution_stickymoves/README.md

 # Cell_Evolution_stickymoves
-source code for the results of the artivle:
+source code for the results of the article:
 Evolution of multicellularity by collective integration of spatial information.
 For publication see the eLife: https://elifesciences.org/articles/56349